TRANSPORT AND TRAFFIC ENGINEERING STUDIES UNIT (TESS)

 The main activities of the Study Unit include:

-1. Lecturing and supervision of students' projects in the following subjects:
+1. Lecturing and supervision of student projects in the following subjects

 Research is primarily in the area of Intelligent Transport Systems.
-It focuses in modeling and assessing the dynamic nature of transport systems and traffic, dynamic forecasting algorithms - detection - control, modeling, simulation and evaluation, and use of intelligent hardware and software.
-The whole work is classified in various areas, depending on the research field.
-These areas governing four research pillars, are:
+It focuses in modeling and assessing the dynamic nature of transport and traffic systems, dynamic forecasting algorithms, detection, control, simulation, and use of intelligent hardware and software.
+The research program is classified in areas, depending on the research field.
+These areas govern four research pillars:

 a.
 Intelligent Transport Systems – ITS

 ITS systems aim at drastically improving the information, management, quality, safety and security of travel.
 Specifically:

 i.
-Incident Management Models covering all phases of incident management, ie, Detection, Incident Response, Confirmation and real-time support algorithms engineering and computer vision (machine vision / computer vision) in ITS systems environment.
+Incident Management Models covering all phases of incident management, i.e., Detection, Confirmation, Response, and real-time support algorithms, engineering and machine vision / computer vision in ITS.

 ii.
-Macroscopic assessment, prediction and control of road traffic incident.
-Dynamic algorithms developed in an environment of non-linear dynamics of movement with an emphasis on assessment of precursor incident and near miss incident under circulatory shock (shock wave) and cluster development (cluster).
+Macroscopic modeling, assessment, prediction, detection and control of road traffic incidents.
+Dynamic algorithms for non-linear traffic dynamics with emphasis on identification of incident precursors, near misses and incidents under shock wave and cluster development.

 iii.
-Microscopic prediction, detection and control of road traffic incidents.
+Microscopic modeling, assessment, prediction, detection and control of road traffic incidents.
 Models of risk assessment based on the microscopic behavior of vehicle and traffic estimation.

 b.
 Multimodal Transport Systems – MTS

 i.
-Macroscopic detection and risk assessment - providing optimum incident safety and protection in the intermodal and transit hubs, including ports and airports.
+Macroscopic detection and risk assessment - providing optimum safety in intermodal and multimodal hubs, including ports and airports.

 c.
 Sustainable Transport Systems – STS